Confronting a melanoma diagnosis as a pathologist and patient

 Because the cancer had spread to his lymph nodes, however, there was an 80 percent chance that it would come back, according to a table that predicts these things.
 “It turns out the table is quite accurate,” Tom said.
 “It came back six years, 35 days and 12 hours later.”

-As he battles this disease for a second time, Tom experiences an unexpected sense of elation during immunotherapy infusions,
+As he battled this disease for a second time, Tom experienced an unexpected sense of elation during immunotherapy infusions.

 While not as common as other forms of skin cancer, malignant melanoma, which can be challenging to diagnose, is far more dangerous.
 If not diagnosed and treated early, it can quickly spread to other organs.
 In 2020, about 325,000 new cases of melanoma were diagnosed worldwide and 57,000 people died.1